cosmic-api/cosmic.py/docs/source/models.rst

 The :mod:`apio.models` module provides, first of all, a set of basic functions for normalizing JSON primitives.
-These functions raise :exc:`ValidationError` if the value is invalid or return a normalized version of the value if it is.
+These functions raise :exc:`~apio.exceptions.ValidationError` if the value is invalid or return a normalized version of the value if it is.

 .. autofunction:: apio.models.normalize_wildcard